 The positive trend of decreasing unemployment figures in 2018 and 2019 was discontinued in 2020 due to the Covid-19 pandemic.
-Even though there was a significant number of workers available at the labour market in 2020, many industries suffered from skills shortages due to shifts taking place both in society and in industries.
+Even though there was a significant number of workers available at the labour market in 2020, many industries suffered from skills shortages due to shifts taking place both in society and industries.
 Another problem of the labour market in the PA is long-term unemployment, which is particularly high among the unemployed without secondary education, the elderly (up to age 65), and the unemployed without previous work experience.
-The available workforce in the PA should be trained and educated in line with labour market demands (e.g., tourism, emerging needs in line with the digital and energy transition), and labour market should be more open to elderly people.
+The available workforce in the PA should be trained and educated in line with labour market demands (e.g., tourism, emerging needs in line with the digital and energy transition).
 Cross-border cooperation between educational institutions exist and is satisfactory, but it is necessary to enable an exchange of knowledge to strengthen digital skills of teachers for improving efficiency and techniques of distance teaching.